krishuborntoshine/car-rental/README.md

-# car-rental
+# CarRental
-a portal design specially for large,premium and small car rental business
+Car rental management website based on php as a backend for univ web project